MotoGP 09/10

 MotoGP 09/10 is a racing video game, part of the MotoGP series.
 It is available on Xbox 360 and PlayStation 3.
+It is the first of two MotoGP games developed by Monumental Games.

 Gameplay

 Career mode

 MotoGP 09/10 features 4 modes with the first of them being Career Mode.
 Players take control of their career on and off of the track competing in races and hiring engineers, team managers and press officers to help further their career as a pro and ultimately win the MotoGP World Championship.
 Demonstrating their riding skills on the track through overtaking, slip-streaming and showboating will be rewarded with Rider Reputation points.
 Pushing too hard can be detrimental as collisions and crashes will reduce the reputation bonus at the end of each race.
 The more rider reputation points players earn, the more attractive they become to other manufacturers, sponsors, and employees.
 The player's team will also research upgrades for an existing bike to increase its performance.
 As players start off at the 125cc they can upgrade their team into the 250cc/Moto2 series and then ultimately into the MotoGP series.
 Career Mode has a limitless number of years allowing players to continue career mode indefinitely.